Controlling Deformable Objects with Non-negligible Dynamics: a Shape-Regulation Approach to End-Point Positioning: Experimental Validation of the Controller

 To quantitatively assess the accuracy, the angle of the tip was determined by measuring the points at the start and end of the endpoint weight to obtain a direction vector in the $xy$ plane.
-The error between this and the goal angle is plotted in Fig. \ref{fig:orientation_error_black}.
-Along with the results for OB6, available \href{https://github.com/sebtiburzio/PAC_model_matlab/blob/main/appendices/Appendices.pdf}{\textit{here}}, this investigation also reveals considerable ability to reach specified orientations in the range $\frac{-\pi}{2} \leq \psi_{B'}^* \leq \frac{\pi}{2}$, with a recorded maximum absolute angle error of around 0.29 rad or 17\textdegree.
+The error between this and the goal angle is plotted in Fig. \ref{fig:black_orientation_solutions_and_composite}b.
+The position errors are also plotted in Fig. \ref{fig:black_orientation_solutions_and_composite}c.
+This investigation also reveals considerable ability to reach specified orientations in the range $\frac{-\pi}{2} \leq \psi_{B'}^* \leq \frac{\pi}{2}$, with a recorded maximum absolute angle error of around 0.29 rad or 17\textdegree.
 Particularly in the range of $0 \leq \psi_{B'}^* \leq \frac{\pi}{2}$ the error is maintained below 0.12 rad (7\textdegree) and 0.21 rad (12\textdegree) for OB4 and OB6 respectively.
+The position errors are also small, with most cases being below $10 \%$ of the object's length.